 Coca-Cola Valued Youth Program

-– high school tutor
+– middle school tutor

 There were no baseline differences between the tutors and comparison group on age, average grade in reading, quality of school life and self-concept scores, ethnicity or retention.
 This provided the basis for rejecting the rival hypotheses as part of the quasi-experimental design.
 The only statistical difference between groups was in lunch eligibility where tutors had significantly lower socio-economic status than youth in the comparison group.

 Quantitative and qualitative data were collected on participants.
 Protocols were specifically designed and used to ensure standardization and methodological rigor in data collection.
 Pre-test and post-test measures include student grades, disciplinary action referrals, absenteeism, self-concept (as measured by the Piers-Harris Self-Concept Scale), and attitudes toward school (as measured Quality of School Life Scale).